WHAT IS IT?

 The shoulder joint is a ball and socket that is wrapped in a joint lining (capsule) of connective tissue.
 It is normally a loose, somewhat floppy structure.
 I like to compare this to the connection of a shirt sleeve to a shirt, where there are many loose folds.
 Frozen shoulders occur when the capsule becomes inflamed, then thickens and tightens, decreasing the normal volume within the joint.
 It is much like pleating the material around the armpit of your shirtsleeve.
 Take a minute and pinch some of the material around the armpit of your shirt and see how much motion you lose.

-- THAWING PHASE The range of motion of the shoulder begins slowly and steadily improve.
+- THAWING PHASE: The range of motion of the shoulder begins slowly and steadily to improve.
 As the motion improves, the pain begins to diminish.

 Many of my patients complain that the pain becomes worse at night, affecting their ability to sleep on the affected side, and frequently disrupting their sleep.
 It usually limits their ability to perform many normal daily activities and athletic activities.